SoftStep: Learning Sparse Similarity Powers Deep Neighbor-Based Regression: Methods

-Given a deep learning-based regression architecture, we refer to all components upstream from the regression head as the "feature extractor", denoted by $F$.
-For data and label pairings $X \times y \subset \Omega \times \mathbb{R}$, where $\Omega$ is a sample space, the feature extractor embeds data via $F(X) = Z \subset \mathbb{R}^d$ for an embedding dimension $d$.
+Given a deep learning regression architecture, we denote by $F$ the feature extractor, i.e., all components upstream of the regression head.
+For data–label pairs $(X,y) \subset \Omega \times \mathbb{R}$, where $\Omega$ is the sample space, the feature extractor maps the inputs into an embedding space via $F(X) = Z \subset \mathbb{R}^d$ with embedding dimension $d$.
+For an embedded sample $z^* = F(x^*)$, we define $SoftStep_{z^*}$ as a transformation that reshapes the similarities to $z^*$ according to